-The Company's success is impacted by its ability to protect, maintain and enhance the value of its brands.
-Brand value can be damaged by isolated incidents, particularly if the incident receives considerable publicity or if it draws litigation.
+The Company's success is impacted by its ability to protect, maintain and enhance the value of its brands and reputation.
+Brand value and reputation can be damaged by isolated incidents, particularly if the incident receives considerable publicity or if it draws litigation.
 Incidents may occur from events beyond the Company's control or may be isolated to actions that occur in one particular location.
-Demand for the Company's services could diminish significantly if an incident or other matter damages its brand or erodes the confidence of its public or private insurance company customers or directly with the vehicle owners themselves.
+Demand for the Company's services could diminish significantly if an incident or other matter damages its brand or erodes the confidence of its insurance company clients or directly with the vehicle owners themselves.
 With the advent of the Internet and the evolution of social media there is an increased ability for individuals to adversely affect the brand and reputation of the Company.
-There can be no assurance that future incidents will not negatively affect the Company's brand or reputation.
+There can be no assurance that past or future incidents will not negatively affect the Company's brand or reputation.